VirtoCommerce/vc-docs/platform/user-guide/docs/contacts/settings.md

 1. Click **Save** in the toolbar to save the changes.

-Your modiciations have been saved.
+Your modifications have been saved.

 ## Statuses